jcardenasc93/zemoga_datasets/README.md

 # Zemoga Big Data project

-This project contains the development process of the tech test for Python developer
+This project contains the development process of the tech test for Python developer.

+## Online APP
+[Here](https://zemoga-bigdata.herokuapp.com/datasets/) you can get access to the web appliction

 ## User Guide